HTTPX

 client.get('https://httpbin.org/get')

-Similarly, you can create a response hook to capture only the response headers:
+Similarly, use a response hook to capture only the response headers:

 import httpx